Where Is The Weight In Your Trailer?

 What Is Trailer Weight?

-It’s easy to make the argument that axles, wheels and tires are unsprung weight and therefore not included in calculations with trailer weight.
+It is easy to make the argument that axles, wheels and tires are unsprung weight and therefore not included in calculations with trailer weight.

 These are both easy arguments to make when thinking about a trailer.
-While I don’t have a definitive answer about when it is right or wrong to consider unsprung and total weight or to know exactly what an axle will carry, I guarantee you if you push the limits you will have problems.
+While I do not have a definitive answer about when it is right or wrong to consider unsprung and total weight or to know exactly what an axle will carry, I guarantee you if you push the limits you will have problems.

 I always recommend using the trailer weight total, as measured on a scale.
 So, the total trailer weight includes the axles, wheels, and the tongue weight.
 If 10% of the trailer weight is on the tongue, and a hundred or so pounds are are in the wheels (unsprung weight), that gives you a small margin for safety at the axles.
 Why push it?
 Why tempt disaster?